-Advancing Healthy Buildings: Key Insights on Residential Ventilation from AIVC TN68 AIVC TN68 Explore critical findings linking residential ventilation, indoor air quality (IAQ), and occupant health impacts.
-Access curated technical summaries, expert analysis, and foundational AIVC resources designed for professionals, academics, and policymakers.
-Register below for exclusive access to essential building science resources based on AIVC TN68.
-Register for Key AIVC Resources Access Technical Summaries Now Addressing Indoor Air Quality in High-Performance Buildings AIVC TN68 Modern energy efficiency measures often increase building airtightness, making effective residential ventilation critical for managing indoor air quality.
+AIVC TN68: Ventilation, IAQ & Health Insights AIVC TN68 Explore key findings from AIVC Technical Note 68 through technical summaries, expert analysis, video briefings, and podcast discussions.
+Essential resources for building professionals, researchers, and policymakers.
+Register for Full Access Addressing Indoor Air Quality in High-Performance Buildings AIVC TN68 Modern energy efficiency measures often increase building airtightness, making effective residential ventilation critical for managing indoor air quality.
 Poor IAQ poses significant health impacts, driven by pollutants like particulate matter (PM2.5), Radon, VOCs (e.g., Formaldehyde), and NO2, often exceeding outdoor levels.
 Understanding these complex interactions is vital for building performance, occupant well-being, and developing evidence-based ventilation standards and public health policies.
 AIVC provides resources to navigate these challenges.
-Access the evidence base & pollutant mitigation strategies AIVC TN68
+Access the evidence base & pollutant mitigation strategies

 AIVC TN68